kasperrt/shottimer/README.md

 #ShotTimer

-Its a shottimer!
+Its a shottimer.

 You type your name in the box (needs to be atleast two entered), and when two or more is added, the timer starts.

-When the timer hits zero, a random name is picked out, and a sound is played.
+When the timer hits zero, a random name is picked out, and a sound is played + the site blinks like crazy.

 Settings
 =================================
-You can click the timer to hide it.
+You can click the checkbox to hide it or show it.